 MA, BA(Hons), FIDSHK

-Brian Lee is a design educator and practitioner on product design discipline, with specific expertise in Asian lifestyle design research, participatory design/ codesign approach, furniture design in Chinese and ageing contexts, and with an interest in which the emerging material, cultural & technological studies, sustainability, urban artisanal practice, production methods and consumption models intersect.
+Brian Lee is a design educator and practitioner on product design discipline, with specific expertise in ageing & healthcare product design, sustainable lifestyle & consumption analysis in Chinese contexts, participatory design/ co-creation approach, and with an interest in which the emerging material, cultural & technological integration, artisanal practice, production methods and consumption practices intersect.

-Brian plays active roles in servicing professional and non profit organizations for instance three terms of services as vice presidents of Industrial Designers Society of Hong Kong (2011-17), panel for Deisgn Incubation Programme at 2015-17 (Hong Kong Design Centre), advisory committe for Hong Kong Smart Award since 2013 (Hong Kong Exporter's Association), and judges for design competition since 2012 (Hong Kong Trade Development Council) etc.
+Brian plays active roles in servicing professional and non profit organizations for instance three terms of services as vice presidents of Industrial Designers Society of Hong Kong (2011-13, 13-15, 15-17), panel for Deisgn Incubation Programme at 2015-17 (Hong Kong Design Centre), advisory committe for Hong Kong Smart Award since 2013 (Hong Kong Exporter's Association), and judges for various types of design competitions.

 Brian’s research anchors in design and visual thinking within people, material and cultural transformation.
 He is actively in exploring design for active ageing, lifestyle & material culture, sustainable product design approaches, and methodologies on development of craftsmanship, furniture design and interactive product design.